boydorr/rdiversity/README.md

 * `@ordinariness` : the ordinariness of types within a population,
 * `@subcommunity_weights` :  the relative weights of subcommunities within a population,
 * `@type_weights` : the relative weights of types within a population, and

+A metcommunity originating from a phylogeny will contain three additional slots:

-* `@.Data` : the contents of the partition argument, which is usually the *raw* abundance of types within a population.
+* `@raw_abundance` : the relative abundance of present-day species (where types are then considered to be historical species),
+* `@raw_structure` : the length of evolutionary history of each historical species
+* `@parameters` : parameters associated with historical species

 ## Calculating diversity
 First we need to calculate the low-level diversity component seperately, by passing a `metacommunity` object to the appropriate function; `raw_alpha()`, `norm_alpha()`, `raw_beta()`, `norm_beta()`, `raw_rho()`, `norm_rho()`, or `raw_gamma()`.